Update: SSHRC Online System

 Institutional and partner organization contributions

-For more information, please see the SSHRC Guidelines for Cash and In-Kind Contributions.
+For more information, see SSHRC’s Guidelines for Cash and In-Kind Contributions.

-- Applications are adjudicated by a multidisciplinary committee that includes relevant expertise from the academic community, as well as research expertise from the public, private and/or not-for-profit sectors.
+A multidisciplinary merit review committee adjudicates applications for both Stage 1 and Stage 2.
+Committee members have relevant expertise from the academic community, as well as research expertise from the public, private and/or not-for-profit sectors.

-- Expert panel review: The expert review process is designed to assess the strengths and weaknesses of each of the proposals in relation to the assessment criteria.
-The assessment of each proposal will be tailored to the nature and complexity of the proposal.
+- Expert review panels assess the strengths and weaknesses of each proposal using the evaluation criteria.
+The assessment of each proposal will be tailored to its nature and complexity.
 SSHRC will seek, but cannot guarantee, three to six experts to review and comment on each proposal.
 Wherever possible, panels of experts will review small groups of similar or related proposals.
-Written external reviews may be used where expert committee review is not possible or where supplementary insights are required.
+Written external reviews can be used where an expert review is not possible or where supplementary insights are needed.

-- Applications are adjudicated by a multidisciplinary committee that includes relevant expertise from the academic community, as well as research expertise from the public, private and/or not‑for‑profit sectors.
-The committee reviews the applications and reports from expert reviews, and, based on an assessment of relative merit, provides funding recommendations to SSHRC.
-The review process may involve an interview.
-The selection committee will be asked to ensure that the applications recommended for funding provide for a rich portfolio of investments of various sizes within the Insight, Connection and Talent programs, and across diverse fields and approaches to partnered research and related activities.
+- The multidisciplinary merit review committee reviews the applications and reports from expert reviews, and, based on an assessment of relative merit, provides SSHRC with funding recommendations.
+The review process can involve an interview or a written response to the expert review.
+The merit review committee will be asked to ensure that the applications recommended for funding provide for a rich portfolio of investments of various sizes in the Insight research, Research partnerships and Research training and talent development programs, and across diverse fields and approaches to partnered research and related activities.

-SSHRC’s Guidelines for the Merit Review of Aboriginal Research are relevant for researchers (applicants and project directors) and students preparing SSHRC applications related to Aboriginal research.
-SSHRC provides these guidelines to merit reviewers to help build understanding of Aboriginal research and research-related activities, and to assist committee members in interpreting SSHRC’s specific Challenge, Feasibility and Capability evaluation criteria in the context of Aboriginal research.
-SSHRC relies on a community of merit reviewers with experience and expertise in Aboriginal research to judge the extent to which the guidelines may be applied to a particular research proposal.
-The guidelines may also be of use to external assessors, postsecondary institutions and partner organizations that support Aboriginal research.
+SSHRC’s Guidelines for the Merit Review of Indigenous Research are relevant for researchers (applicants and project directors) and students preparing SSHRC applications related to Indigenous research.
+SSHRC provides these guidelines to merit reviewers to help build understanding of Indigenous research and research-related activities, and to assist committee members in interpreting SSHRC’s specific evaluation criteria in the context of Indigenous research.
+SSHRC relies on a community of merit reviewers with experience and expertise in Indigenous research to judge the extent to which the guidelines can be applied to a particular research proposal.
+The guidelines can also be of use to external assessors, postsecondary institutions and partner organizations that support Indigenous research.

-The following criteria and scoring scheme are used to evaluate Partnership Grant applications:
+The following criteria and scoring scheme are used to evaluate the applications:

 - Challenge—The aim and importance of the endeavour (40%):